The 20% Project for Schools – A Modest Proposal, by Derry Hannam

 There is more quality time spent between teachers and students, resulting in better relationships and increased student well-being.”

-Some entire School Systems are already moving in this direction
+Some entire school systems are already moving in this direction

 We know that it is perfectly possible to have a school system with high attainment that does not create pressure and anxiety.